-When you’re comparing PTZ cameras to camcorders, you should compare all of the features of each so that you can decide which one of those features is most important.
+When you’re comparing PTZ cameras for church to camcorders for church, you should compare all of the features of each so that you can decide which one of those features is most important.
 Both PTZ cameras and camcorders are able to zoom into certain subjects on stages and other locations, but camcorders don’t always have usable controls that allow you to pan, tilt, or zoom remotely.
 In addition, since camcorders typically run off of batteries, they have to be plugged in a lot of the time and can’t be installed on walls or ceilings permanently.
 With PTZ cameras, you can mount them almost anywhere because they are operated via a power source or Power over Ethernet (PoE).

 Pros and Cons of a Camcorder